-The Stewardship Committee has representation from government, community, social and health agencies.
-Its role is to guide the overall work of the Network and to engage with a broad cross-section of the stakeholders in order to develop a comprehensive and coordinated system wide response to the growing issue of child and youth mental health.
+The Stewardship Committee included representation from all sectors.
+Its role was to guide the overall work of the network and (we hoped) it would also enable ongoing engagement with a broad cross-section of stakeholders in order to support the common goal of developing a coordinated response to improving the well-being of young people.

 Network Backbone Collaborative

-Administrative and fiscal support is provided to the C&YHN by a small group of Stewardship Committee members who agree to:
+Administrative and fiscal support is provided to the network by a small group of stewardship committee member organizations who agreed to:

-- Ensure all funding conditions and reporting requirements are met;
+- Ensure all funding conditions and reporting requirements were met;

 - Provide administrative support to the network, including hosting meetings, providing minute taking and circulating meeting information

-The Backbone Collaborative will include the following members from the Stewardship Committee:
+The backbone collaborative included the following members from the stewardship committee:

-The Network Coordinator will provide coordination, planning and administrative support to the C&YHN of the Capital Region.
-This includes supporting the work of the Stewardship Committee, the Backbone Collaborative and the working groups.
+The Network Coordinator provided coordination, planning and administrative support to the network.
+This included supporting the work of the stewardship committee, the backbone collaborative and the working groups.